splashinn/fizzbuzz/README.md

 ## What is this?

-FizzBuzz is a common question interviewers ask developers during a coding interview.
+FizzBuzz is a question interviewers ask developers during a coding interview.

 ### Description